ickshonpe/bevy-animated-text/README.md

 Basic animated text plugin for Bevy.

-Unfortunately in order to work nicely with Bevy's exisiting text implementation it's limited to only animating glyph positions.
+Unfortunately in order to work nicely with Bevy's existing text implementation it's limited to only animating glyph positions.

 ### Examples
 * ```cargo run --example hello_world```